DouglasUrner/GDP1/units/2/introduction-to-game-lab/index.md

 ## Lesson 3: Drawing in Game Lab

-Then, work through all 10 sections of [Computer Science Discoveries Unit3 Lesson 3: Drawing in Game Lab](https://studio.code.org/s/csd3-2018/stage/3/puzzle/1).
+Then, work through all 10 sections of [Computer Science Discoveries Unit3 Lesson 3: Drawing in Game Lab](https://studio.code.org/s/csd3-2018/stage/3/puzzle/1) - Control-click on the link to open it in a new tab.
 Visit the informational pages so that you know what is there and try out the challenges.

 ### Learning Targets